tsetliff/web-app-framework/README.md

 * Di/Configuration autocompletes in PhpStorm 10+
 * PSR 2 compliant
 * Di/Configuration both work the same way, and can be configured per environment.
-* By default does not include any external libraries, I'll try to add examples for how to use twig for views.
+* Possibly no external libraries for the framework itself though I will be giving installation instructions with composer.
+* phpunit will be used in examples to run tests.
 * Easy to debug from end to end.
 I want to hit very little code before hitting the custom logic in the controller.
-* Examples of how to use a persistance (database) and view, but nothing is included by default.
-* A handful of common simple objects that you can optionally use (Session, Request, Response)
+* A handful of common simple objects that you can optionally use (Session, Log, Request, Response)
+* To implement the example project I am building I will look into using the controller with REST verbs, though I'm currently unsure of how I plan to implement it.

 ## Example flow when using this framework
-An http POST happens: http://yoursite/account/save
+An http POST happens: http://yoursite/Account/save

-Apache rewrite sends everything to http://yoursite/index.php behind the scenes with a path of /account/save
+Apache rewrite sends everything to http://yoursite/index.php behind the scenes with a path of /Account/save

-index.php calls the routing code that loads the controller account and calls the method saveAction.
+index.php calls the routing code that loads the controller Account and calls the method saveAction.

 The controller then makes sure the person is logged in and is who they say they are.